SzahnDhore/Helper-of-language/README.md

 2. Installation, setup & use
 3. A longer explanation of the above
 4. Functions and stuff
+5. To do
-5. Known bugs and limitations
+6. Known bugs and limitations
-6. Acknowledgments and credits
+7. Acknowledgments and credits

 The usual disclaimer